solar-cooker-UHasselt/kicad-arduino-uno-r4-wifi/README.md

 ## TODO

+- DL1, DL2, DL3 and DL4 are having issues in the PCB
+- lots a vias connected to unknown net

 ### Components that Eurocircuits cannot supply

 - LED SMD 0603 RED 625nm, water clear, 42 to 88 mcd, 120 degrees, 1.6x0.8x0.6mm (x96)